 Pac boots, like the kind you get from Sorel, Kamik, Cabelas, or LL Bean, are not a good option for serious hiking in winter terrain.
-While Pac boots were the only inexpensive alternative to buying expensive mountaineering boots about FIVE years ago, the winter hiking footwear landscape has changed dramatically since then and much better-fitting, insulated, winter hiking boots are now available.
+While Pac boots were the only inexpensive alternative to buying expensive mountaineering boots about FIVE or TEN years ago, the winter hiking footwear landscape has changed dramatically since then and much better-fitting, insulated, winter hiking boots are now available.

 The Problem with Pac Boots

 While pac boots can be used for casual walks on packed trails, standing around at winter sports events, walking your dog, or shoveling your driveway, they usually fit quite badly, they’re difficult to get gaiters over because they’re so large, they’re heavy, they’re often too wide for crampons, and they provide no ankle support, eliminating your ability to use the footwork skills (kicking steps, front pointing, or edging) that form the basis for hiking up mountains in winter.

 Pac boot liners also dry very slowly making them particularly bad option if you want to do any overnight backpacking, where you need to sleep with your liners to prevent them from freezing overnight and dry them out for use the next day.

 About 5-7 years ago Pac boots were the only economical alternative to buying much more expensive “plastic” waterproof mountaineering boots that had a separate insulated liner and plastic shell but cost hundreds of dollars to buy.
 Since then, Pac boots have been replaced by a new generation of insulated and waterproof winter boots that fit like regular hiking boots and are compatible will all snowshoes, microspikes, and more aggressive strap-on crampons.